 Dr John Selby

-John’s interdisciplinary legal career started in 1999 at what is now the law firm King & Wood Mallesons.
-In his role as solicitor, John advised telecommunications companies, Internet Service Providers and start-ups on a range of Internet-law issues, including cybersecurity, data protection, privacy, online contracting and mergers and acquisitions.
+John’s interdisciplinary career started in 1999 at what is now King & Wood Mallesons.
+In his role as solicitor, John advised telecommunications companies, Internet Service Providers and start-ups on cybersecurity, data protection, privacy, online contracting and mergers and acquisitions.
 He also worked in-house at Telstra on commercial agreements and monitored vendor compliance with software licence agreements.

-John has prepared policy submissions to government on the metadata retention scheme and the Parliamentary Joint Committee on Intelligence and Security cited him in its Advisory Report on the Telecommunications (Interception and Access) Amendment (Data Retention) Bill 2014.
-The Sydney Morning Herald, The Conversation, The Project, ABC Radio, Triple J Radio and the Australian Financial Review have all interviewed John.
-The Lowy Institute has recognised John as one of Australia’s “New voices in technology and international relations”.
+He has prepared policy submissions for government and influenced privacy developments in the Asia Pacific region as a result of his work on data localisation.
+Channel 9 News, Weekend Sunrise, Sydney Morning Herald, The Conversation, The Project, ABC Radio, Triple J Radio and the Australian Financial Review have all interviewed John and The Lowy Institute recognised him as one of Australia’s “New voices in technology and international relations”.